-"All the while I could hear father encouraging me," Weya-hok continued.
-"I suddenly no-ticed Koonook and Akniachak.
+"All the while I could hear father encouraging me," Weyahok continued.
+"I suddenly noticed Koonook and Akniachak.
 They were also trying to make it to the ice.
+Koonook wa it to the ice.
 Koonook was whimpering.
-They were both a head of me to my right.
-Ak-niachak was making good progress.
-"Father kept encouraging us.
+They were both a-head of me to my right.
+Akniachak was making good pro-

+'Father kept encouraging us.
 I could no longer hear the wo-man's screams.
 When I was a few feet away from the ice, I could no longer hear my father's voice.